BurendoUK/burendo-aws-labs/README.md

 You do not need to build the image, the container is available on Docker hub.
 See [Labs Container](labs/LABS-CONTAINER.md) for details.

 ## Misc
-The '.github' folder offers no value related to any labs.
-It is a supporting element to present these labs on the [Burendo Handbook](https://handbook.burendo.com/)

-## Contributors

-For contributors, the GitHub actions pipeline 'merge.yaml' will run on merge to the main branch - this will trigger the [merge pipeline](https://github.com/BurendoUK/burendo-handbook-infrastructure/blob/main/.github/workflows/tf-merge.yml) in [BurendoUK/burendo-handbook-infrastructure](https://github.com/BurendoUK/burendo-handbook-infrastructure) repo.
-This is to ensure that the latest labs content is reflected on the handbook website without manual intervention required to rebuild & deploy.
+The '.github' folder holds the GitHub actions pipelines.
+We use these currently to create the [Labs Container](labs/LABS-CONTAINER.md) and push it to Docker Hub.